For details, see How to Use.

 Download and Extract

 At first, click the "Download" button at the above of the title of this page by your PC (not smartphone).
-Then a ZIP file will be downloaded, so please extract it (by selecting "Extract All" from right-clicking menu).
+A ZIP file will be downloaded.

 Execute this Program